Nikolay V. Storozhenko

 He is a graduate of Saint Vladimir Royal University of Kiev and a student of Volodymyr Antonovych.
 Storozhenko was a member of the Kiev Archaeographic Commission, the Nestor the Chronicler Historic Association and other history related organizations; a contributing editor of Kievskaya starina and number of other Russian history related magazines and periodicals.

 He belonged to an old Cossack family of Storozhenko.
 He had a brother Andrey Storozhenko who also was a historian specialized in Slavic studies.

+Family

+Since 1901, he was married to Princess Varvara Davidovna Zhevakhova.